eugenia1984/english/glossary.md

 - **Team-building** activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

+- **To be into** something means to be interested in it or to enjoy it.

 - **today**: is a word used to refer to the current day, the day that is happening now.